Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 Borrowed name

-Because no officer Zykán can be identified we are at best left with the possibility of name borrowing, a method Hašek frequently used throughout the novel (Švejk, Břetislav Ludvík, Offiziersdiener Baloun a.o. are just some of the examples).
-Considering that Zykán is such a rare surname it appears surprisingly often in Hašek's stories.
-Some professor Zykán is mentioned in two of them (see links a and c) and in a third a like-name soldier has a peripheral role (link b).
+Because no officer Zykán can be identified, we are at best left with the possibility of name borrowing, a method Hašek frequently used throughout the novel (Švejk, Břetislav Ludvík, Offiziersdiener Baloun and others are just some examples).
+Considering that Zykán is such a rare surname, it appears surprisingly often in Hašek's stories.
+A professor Zykán is mentioned in two of them and in a third a similarly-named soldier has a peripheral role.

-The professor who Hašek wrote about was no doubt Ladislav Zykán (1859-1938).
-He taught technology and material science at Obchodní akademie where Hašek studied from 1889 to 1902 so the name may have been inspired by circumstances dating back as to the turn of the century.
-In the story Obchodní akademie Hašek provides correct details on him, and even adds where the professor lived.
-According to Hašek he was also a former artillery officer but this is not entirely true: Zykán was reserve lieutenant in Infanterieregiment Nr.
+The professor whom Hašek wrote about was no doubt Ladislav Zykán (1859-1938).
+He taught technology and material science at Obchodní akademie where Hašek studied from 1889 to 1902, so the name may have been inspired by circumstances dating back to the turn of the century.
+In the story Obchodní akademie Hašek provides correct details on him, and even adds where the professor lived[a].
+According to Hašek, he was also a former artillery officer, but this is not entirely true: Zykán was a reserve lieutenant in Infanterieregiment Nr.
 88 (Beroun) until 1888.
+According to Hašek's final certificate, Zykán was his teacher in three subjects.

 Jaroslav Hašek: Obchodní akademie